 Quelle horreur!
 What a catastrophe that could have been, in french dining terms atleast.
 Apparently, the proper way to eat a burger in France is with a fork and knife.
 Le sigh.
 Never mind

-When to use the cutlery in France
+When to use cutlery

 Since that first lunch outing, I’ve noticed that nothing is safe from the knife and fork.
 Pizzas, burgers, hot dogs, bbq ribs, none of it is

-France versus North America
+France vs. North America

 I investigated this French affection for cutlery but mostly came up with people questioning why